-- 1. Requirements: Provide and coordinate installation of access panels required for maintenance and inspection of all valves, dampers and equipment (including base building). - 2.
+- 1. Requirements: Provide and coordinate installation of access panels required for maintenance and inspection of all valves, dampers, and equipment (including base building). - 2.
 Provide access panels for all items of equipment. - 3.
 Coordinate exact location and type of access door/panel with Chief Engineer. - 4.
 Provide and install p-Touch type label, which contains HVAC equipment ID, at all HVAC access location above any ceiling tiles. - 5.
-All equipment must be installed with the manufacturer's prescribed maintenance foot print.
-All access required for servicing equipment shall be provided for as part of the design and installation.
+All equipment must be installed with the manufacturer's prescribed maintenance footprint.
+All access required for servicing equipment shall be provided for as part of the design and installation. - 6.
+Cut openings for Duct access doors shall be finished such that all sharp edges have been removed.